Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 # Deep Links Approaches Analysis
 > Feature description / User story.
-#update
-As a User, I want to pass direct links to project and/or project groups, so that other users can navigate easier.
+As a user, I want to pass direct links to project and/or project groups, so that other users can navigate easier.

 # Analysis
 > Describe the general analysis approach.

-During the analysis stage, we are going to investigate the implementation approaches for deep linking in the Metrics Web application and choose the most suitable one for us.
+During the analysis stage, we are going to investigate the implementation approaches for deep linking in Flutter Web applications and choose the most suitable one for the Metrics Web application.

 ## Feasibility study
 > A preliminary study of the feasibility of implementing this feature.